ibpdas/ibpdas/readme.md

 I enjoy working with:

-- public sector teams shaping practical data and AI roadmaps
+- Public sector teams shaping practical data and AI roadmaps
-- analysts improving communication and impact of evidence
+- Analysta improving impact of evidence
-- builders exploring responsible AI patterns
+- Builders exploring responsible AI patterns

 If you want to connect or discuss ideas, you can reach me on
 [LinkedIn](https://www.linkedin.com/in/ibpdas/).